kubycsolutions/new-sounds-on-demand/README.md

 **Platform**

-Currently only Alexa support is being alpha-tested.
-But this code is based on the Jovo Framework (https://www.jovo.tech), which should let us bring it up on other smartspeaker platforms with a minimum of rewriting.
+Currently Alexa support is being alpha-tested, with Google in development.
+Since this code is based on the Jovo Framework (https://www.jovo.tech), we should be able to bring it up on some of the other smartspeaker platforms with a minimum of rewriting.

 Jovo prefers JavaScript (or TypeScript) as its development language, and the examples I used while learning it were JavaScript based.
 I was learning both Jovo and JavaScript as I went, so this is far from the cleanest or most idiomatic code I've ever written.
 Also, Jovo is in the processs of releasing a new set of APIs and a new preferred architecture for Jovo applications.
 Major restructuring and rewriting is likely before it settles down.

 **Usage**

-Once the **New Sounds On Demand** skill has been enabled on the smartspeaker, I suggest your first action be "**{wake-word}, open New Sounds On Demand**".
-This prompts you with some of the available operations.
+Once the **New Sounds On Demand** skill has been enabled on the smartspeaker, I suggest your first action be "**{alexa-wake-word}, open New Sounds On Demand**" or "**{google-wake-word}, talk to New Sounds On Demand**".
+This entry path prompts you with some of the available operations.
+It isn't fully conversational yet, but at least it reminds you what the options are.

 On Alexa/Echo devices, most of the usual music-player navigation commands are available, and the core commands can work without having to be explicitly routed to this skill.
 Simply say the wake-word followed by **Next**, **Previous**, **Stop**, **Pause**, **Resume**, or **Restart**.